MELDProject/meld_focal_epilepsy/README.md

     - --nodeface : use this flag if you do not need to deface your NIFTI images.
     - --nodel (optional) : use this flag if you do not want to the temporary folder to be deleted

-Exemples :
+Examples :
-- python meld_bidsify_data_step1.py -d /home/documents/meld_focal_epilepsy/participants'
+- python meld_bidsify_data_step1.py -d /home/documents/meld_focal_epilepsy/
-- python meld_bidsify_data_step2.py -d /home/documents/meld_focal_epilepsy/participants -ids /home/documents/meld_focal_epilepsy/participants/list_participants_batch.csv
+- python meld_bidsify_data_step2.py -d /home/documents/meld_focal_epilepsy/ -ids /home/documents/meld_focal_epilepsy/participants/list_participants_batch.csv

 Notes :
 - The whole process can take up to ???min for ??? data.